jsta/qmk_firmware/keyboards/sofle/keymaps/jsta/readme.md

 1. Unplug the usb and audio cables

-2. Load up hex file in QMK Toolbox and tick Auto-flash
+2. (Re)Load up hex file in QMK Toolbox and tick Auto-flash

-3. Hold down the top corner key and plug in USB to first side, watch QMK Toolbox
+3. Hold down the top outside corner key and plug in USB to first side, watch QMK Toolbox

 4. Repeat for other side